noah-sec/project-descriptions/vuln-program.md

 - <b>Authorize:</b> Provide  accountability by requiring a senior official to determine if the security and privacy risk based on the operation of a system or the use of common controls, is acceptable.
 - <b>Monitor:</b> Maintain ongoing situational awareness about the security and privacy posture of the system and organization to support risk management decisions.

-The vulnerability management capability component of a security program is a security control that was identified as part of the Select RMF step after completing the Categorize step.<br><br>
+The vulnerability management capability component of the security program is a security control that was identified as part of the Select RMF step after completing the Categorize step.
+The full implementation of the component includes the Implement, Assess, Authorize, and Monitor steps.<br><br>

-<h4><a href="https://www.cisecurity.org/controls/v8-1">4.
-CIS Critical Security Controls:</a></h4>
+<h4>4. <a href="https://www.cisecurity.org/controls/v8-1">CIS Critical Security Controls:</a></h4>
 <i>Guide for prioritizing implementation of security controls and security program components.</i><br><br>

 <b>CIS Controls:</b>